 Stuck on a Moscow layover at the Moscow-Sheremetyevo International Airport (SVO)?
 As Moscow’s second largest airport and the hub for the Russian airline Aeroflat, this is a main center and close the city center of Moscow, so you’ll find there is lots to do both inside and outside the airport, depending on the length of your layover.

-The airport offers a lot of services including restaurants, shops, WiFi provided by three companies, baby changing rooms, luggage packing, and a post office.
+The airport offers a lot of services including restaurants, shops, WiFi, baby changing rooms, luggage packing, and a post office.
 There’s also a VIP lounge.
 For a map of the airport, click here.

 If you arrive at night, or are looking to catch some sleep, there are a number of nearby hotels, including the Sheremetyevo Airport Hotel, which offers special 6-12 hour rates.
 Click here for a comprehensive list of Moscow hotels.

 The airport is located 18 miles northwest of Moscow, although travel time to the city center can take anywhere from 20 minutes to 2 hours, as the main road – the Leninggradskoe Highway – can get very congested.
 If you’re trying to figure out if you can leave the airport, click here for useful tips.

 If you’d like to leave your bags while you explore, the airport offers a Luggage Room in Terminal 1 in the Arrival pavilion.
 To store one piece of luggage a day costs 140 rubles.